Shampooing/MoveMusic/README.md

 This script is to be launched by your Transmission client, on completion of a torrent.
 If the torrent contains music, a symbolic link pointing to the torrent will be created in a specified folder.

 WHAT IT DOES (detailed) :
-Suppose your Transmission client just downloaded a torrent <i>torrent</i> in a folder <i>downloads</i>.
+Suppose your Transmission client just downloaded a torrent *torrent* in a folder *downloads*.
 If there is music in the torrent you downloaded, you want to be able to access it without having to find it among all your other downloads.
-This script does just that : if there are audio files in the folder <i>torrent</i> (ie .flac, .mp3, etc. ; you can change these, see WHAT YOU NEED TO DO), <u>no matter the recursion level</u>, it will create a symbolink link in a specified folder <i>dest</i>, pointing to <i>torrent</i>.
+This script does just that : if there are audio files in the folder *torrent* (ie .flac, .mp3, etc. ; you can change these, see WHAT YOU NEED TO DO), _no matter the recursion level_, it will create a symbolink link in a specified folder *dest*, pointing to *torrent*.

 WHAT IT REQUIRES TO WORK :
   Python (not sure about which version ; for python >= 2.6 this shouldn't be a concern.
 Python3 is probably fine too)